lilab-bcb/pegasus/scrtools/docs/usage.rst

 	output_name.h5ad
 		Output file in h5ad format.
 The clustering results are stored in the 'obs' field (e.g. 'louvain_labels' for louvain cluster labels).
 The PCA, tSNE and diffusion map coordinates are stored in the 'obsm' field.

+	output_name.seurat.h5ad
+		Optional output.
+Only exists if '--output-seurat-compatible' is set.
+This is the Seurat-readable h5ad file.

 	output_name.loom
 		Optional output.
 Only exists if '--output-loom' is set. output_name.h5ad in loom format for visualization.